AlbertMircea/ProjectAda/README.md

 ## Installation Instructions

-To run the application, you first need to install Node.Js
+To run the application, you first need to install Node.js

-Don't forget to update the path to npm and nodejs in the env variables, if your sistem doesn't recognize the command npm.
+Don't forget to update the path to npm and Node.js in the environment variables if your system doesn't recognize the 'npm' command.

+To run the mobile application, you need to install Android Studio and follow the instructions steps here https://docs.flutter.dev/get-started/install/windows/mobile

 1. **Clone the repository**
    ```bash